Avoid Run-On Sentences in Your Business Writing

 Run-on sentences and sentence fragments are becoming more and more common, and seem to be a tricky area for many people.
 I certainly have been guilty of all of these before, particularly when I am texting.
 While I think it is somewhat inconsequential to have a grammatical mistake in a quick text dashed off to a friend, these types of mistakes become problematic when they spill into more formal business contexts such as emails, letters, and memos.

 In fact, run-on sentence construction (also called fused sentences) is the #1 most common business writing grammar error we see in client writing.
-Fragmented sentences is the #2 error, and they are very related.
+Fragmented sentences are the #2 error, and they are very related.

-Let's back up a step or two (we have to go back to middle school grammar class now) and look at the difference between Independent and Dependent Clauses.
+Let's back up a step or two (we have to go back to grammar class now) and look at the difference between Independent and Dependent Clauses.
 The difference between these two is the foundational reason that run-on sentences and sentence fragments are wrong.

 First of all, what is a clause?
 A clause is a group of words with a subject and a verb.
 There are two main types of clauses: Independent and Dependent.

 An Independent Clause can stand alone as a complete sentence.

 A Dependent Clause can't stand alone, and therefore it must be connected to an Independent Clause.
 A Dependent Clause usually happens when you add a dependent marker word.
 These words are often conjunctions or adverbs, and leave us with a question.